 The Civil Resolution Tribunal and strata disputes

 Strata corporation, strata owners, residents and strata council members may use the Civil Resolution Tribunal (CRT) to resolve many strata disputes and for small claims up to $5,000.

-The Civil Resolution Tribunal (CRT) is Canada’s first online tribunal for resolving strata and small claims disputes.
-On July 13, 2016, the CRT began accepting strata property disputes.
-As of June 1, 2017, the CRT is accepting small claims disputes up to $5,000.
+The Civil Resolution Tribunal (CRT) is Canada’s first online tribunal for resolving strata and other types of disputes including small claims disputes up to $5,000.

 The CRT offers new ways to resolve your disputes and legal issues in a timely and cost-effective manner.
 The CRT:

 - encourages a collaborative, problem-solving approach to dispute resolution, rather than the traditional courtroom model.

 - aims to provide timely access to justice, built around your life and your needs.
 It does this by providing legal information, self-help tools, and dispute resolution services to help solve your problem, as early as possible.

 - is available 24 hours a day, seven days a week, from a computer or mobile device that has an internet connection.
 Your interaction with the other participant(s) and/or the CRT can be done when it is convenient for you.
 CRT services are also available by phone.

 Your direct and active participation will help you reach a resolution with the other participant(s).
 The CRT will make a decision for you only if you and the other participants can’t agree on your own solution.

 Learn more about the Civil Resolution Tribunal at the CRT website.